 CISSP has emerged as the key certification for security professionals in government and industry.
 Corporations are demanding certified, experienced information security professionals to protect their information and assets.
 Achieving CISSP – the world’s global security certification standard – proves high proficiency in and deep understanding of security concepts, principles and methodologies.

-Employment of computer and information systems managers is expected to increase by 17 percent through 2018, which is faster than the average for all occupations.
+Employment of computer and information systems managers is expected to increase by 9 percent in Maryland through 2027.
 New applications of technology in the workplace will continue to drive demand for workers, fueling the need for more managers.
-The average annual salary for computer and information systems managers is $112,210.
-Some of the occupations held by CISSPs include security consultant, security manager, IT director or manager, security auditor, security architect, security analyst, security systems engineer, chief information security officer, director of security, and network architect.
+The median annual salary for computer and information systems managers is approximately $145,000.
+Some of the occupations held by CISSPs include security consultant, security manager, IT director or manager, security auditor, security architect, security analyst, security systems engineer, chief information security officer, director of security and network architect.

 Prepare for the CISSP exam at Anne Arundel Community College.
 Explore the concepts, skills and technologies embodied in each of the security domains of the Common Body Knowledge (CBK).
 Learn the new eight domains essential for the protection of information systems and corporate and national infrastructures as follows:

 Upon successful completion, students will earn an AACC continuing education certificate and will be prepared to take the Certified Information Security Systems Professional exam.
 To receive the certificate, submit a Student Application for a Continuing Education Certificateto the Technology Training office.